sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 The next step is to figure out what we would be a good choice for a diagnostic test statistic, something that would help us discriminate between H\ :sub:`0` and H\ :sub:`1`.
-Given that the hypotheses all refer to the population mean µ, you’d feel pretty confident that the sample mean *X̄* would be a pretty useful place to start.
+Given that the hypotheses all refer to the population mean µ, you would feel pretty confident that the sample mean *X̄* would be a pretty useful place to start.
 What we could do is look at the difference between the sample mean *X̄* and the value that the null hypothesis predicts for the population mean.
 In our example that would mean we calculate *X̄* - 67.5.
-More generally, if we let µ\ :sub:`0` refer to the value that the null hypothesis claims is our population mean, then we’d want to calculate
+More generally, if we let µ\ :sub:`0` refer to the value that the null hypothesis claims is our population mean, then we would want to calculate

 | *X̄* - µ\ :sub:`0`

 If this quantity equals or is very close to 0, things are looking good for the null hypothesis.
-If this quantity is a long way away from 0, then it’s looking less likely that the null hypothesis is worth retaining.
+If this quantity is a long way away from 0, then it is looking less likely that the null hypothesis is worth retaining.
 But how far away from zero should it be for us to reject H\ :sub:`0`?

-To figure that out we need to be a bit more sneaky, and we’ll need to rely on those two pieces of background knowledge that I wrote down previously; namely that the raw data are normally distributed and that we know the value of the population standard deviation σ.
-If the null hypothesis is actually true, and the true mean is µ\ :sub:`0`, then these facts together mean that we know the complete population distribution of the data: a normal distribution with mean µ\ :sub:`0` and standard deviation σ.
+To figure that out we need to be a bit more sneaky, and we will need to rely on those two pieces of background knowledge that I wrote down previously; namely that the raw data are normally distributed and that we know the value of the population standard deviation σ.
+If the null hypothesit is actually true, and the true mean is µ\ :sub:`0`, then these facts together mean that we know the complete population distribution of the data: a normal distribution with mean µ\ :sub:`0` and standard deviation σ.
 Adopting the notation from section